RosettaDrone/rosettadrone/README.md

-# Welcome to Rosetta Drone 3
+# Welcome to Rosetta Drone

+This is the official and active maintained Rosetta Drone.

 Rosetta Drone is a MAVLink wrapper for the DJI SDK, which allows users to fly DJI drones using MAVLink-speaking ground control stations.
 In theory it should work with any MAVLink GCS.